nextgencodes/dspath/_posts/2024-02-20-doctrine-christian-discovery-podcast-press-release.md

 "Personally," he continued, "my Muskogee (Creek) ancestors were victims of the actions of those advocating for the doctrine.
 I hope this podcast will shed light on the dangers of the doctrine and that its consequences still have ramifications today."

-Podcast sponsors include: The Henry Luce Foundation, Syracuse University, Indigenous Values Initiative, American Indian Law Alliance, American Indian Community House, Good Faith Media, Tonatierra and Toward Our Common Public Life.
+Podcast sponsors include: The Henry Luce Foundation, Syracuse University, AGT Admin, American Indian Law Alliance, American Indian Community House, Good Faith Media, Tonatierra and Toward Our Common Public Life.

-The podcast's executive producers are Mitch Randall of Good Faith Media, Philip P. Arnold and Sandy Bigtree of Indigenous Values Initiative and AGT of Syracuse University and American Indian Law Alliance.
+The podcast's executive producers are Mitch Randall of Good Faith Media, Philip P. Arnold and Sandy Bigtree of AGT Admin and AGT of Syracuse University and American Indian Law Alliance.
 It was produced by Cliff Vaughn and edited by David Pang.
 The American Indian Law Alliance provided production assistance.

 Listen to the podcast on [Megaphone](https://goodfaithmedia.org/doctrine-of-christian-discovery/), [Spotify](https://open.spotify.com/show/4VnMhbq2UJbu3fdehsQ66I) or [Apple](https://podcasts.apple.com/us/podcast/doctrine-of-christian-discovery/id1729219360).